A Note on Fractional DP-Coloring of Graphs: Introduction

 \subsection{Outline of Results and Open Questions}

-We now present an outline of the results of this note while also mentioning some open questions.
-We begin by studying the fractional DP-chromatic number of odd cycles.
-In 1997, Alon, Tuza, and Voigt showed that $C_{2r+1}$ is $(2r+1,r)$-choosable (cf. Proposition 5.1 in~\cite{AT97}).
-We generalize this result by showing the following.
+We now present an outline of the results of this paper while also mentioning some open questions.
+In Section~\ref{oddCycle} we study the fractional DP-chromatic number of odd cycles.
+In 1997, Alon, Tuza, and Voigt~\cite{AT97} showed that $C_{2r+1}$ is $(2r+1,r)$-choosable.
+We generalize this result by showing $\chi^*(C_{2r+1})= \chi_{_{\ell}}^*(C_{2r+1}) = \chi_{_{DP}}^*(C_{2r+1})$.

 \begin{thm} $C_{2r+1}$ is $(2r+1,r)$-DP-colorable.
-Consequently, $\chi_{DP}^*(C_{2r+1})=2 + 1/r$. \end{thm}
+Consequently, $\chi_{_{DP}}^*(C_{2r+1})=2 + 1/r$. \end{thm}

-Notice that by Theorem~\ref{thm: oddcycle}, we see it is possible for the list chromatic number of a graph to be larger than its fractional DP-chromatic number since $\chi_{DP}^*(C_{2r+1}) < \chi_\ell(C_{2r+1}) = 3$.
-The other possibility is shown by Theorem~\ref{thm: fractionalK2m} below.
+Notice that by Theorem~\ref{thm: oddcycle}, we see it is possible for the list chromatic number of a graph to be larger than its fractional DP-chromatic number since $\chi_{_{DP}}^*(C_{2r+1}) < \chi_\ell(C_{2r+1}) = 3$ when $r \geq 2$.
+Other classes of graphs with this strict inequality are shown by Corollary~\ref{cor:completeMultipartite} and Theorem~\ref{thm: fractionalK2m} below.

 It is natural to ask analogues of the two questions posed about $(a,b)$-choosability in~\cite{ET79}.

 \begin{ques} If $G$ is $(a,b)$-DP-colorable and $c, d \in \N$ are such that $c/d > a/b$, must $G$ be $(c,d)$-DP-colorable? \end{ques}